-- 1) Without raising taxes, Amendment 59 provides a future source of money for educating Colorado's children.
-This money may be used to increase per-student funding and for P-12 education improvements, including expanding preschool and full-day kindergarten programs, reducing class size, expanding technology education, and providing performance pay for teachers.
+- 1) Without raising taxes, Amendment ?? provides a future source of money for educating Colorado's children.
+This money may be used for P-12 education improvements, including expanding preschool and full-day kindergarten programs, reducing class size, expanding technology education, and providing performance pay for teachers.
 Providing new sources of money to invest in P-12 education helps schools teach children the skills needed for the jobs of the future.
 A well-educated workforce is necessary to attract new businesses, generate new jobs, and keep existing jobs in Colorado. - 2) A savings account for education protects both P-12 schools and other state programs during economic downturns.
-Currently, Amendment 23 requires an increase in school funding every year, regardless of the economic situation.
+Currently, Amendment 23 requires school funding to be increased every year, regardless of the economic situation.
 In difficult times, this required increase may result in cuts to other state programs such as health care, transportation, and higher education in order to fund P-12 education.
-Amendment 59 relieves pressure to cut other programs while protecting funding for P-12 education during an economic downturn. - 3) TABOR limits spending growth while Amendment 23 requires spending increases on education.
-Amendment 59 eliminates this tension while protecting funding for education and retaining the right of Coloradans to vote on tax increases.
+Amendment ?? relieves pressure to cut other programs while protecting funding for P-12 education during an economic downturn. - 3) TABOR's spending limit conflicts with Amendment 23's required spending increases.
+Amendment ?? solves this conflict while stabilizing and protecting funding for education and retaining the right of Coloradans to vote on tax increases.